-same sex couples can now adopt or apply for parenting orders
+same-sex couples can now adopt or apply for parenting orders

-In some states or territories adoption is not legalized for same sex couples so what some partners do is that they apply for parenting orders in relation to the child of their partner.
-The same sex partner applies for a parenting order as a significant person in the care, development and welfare of the child of the partner.
-Applying for parenting orders is the next best solution for same sex couples who live in areas where adoption is not allowed to them.
+In some states or territories adoption is not legalized for couples so what some partners do is that they apply for parenting orders about the child of their partner.
+The same-sex partner applies for a parenting order as a significant person in the care, development and welfare of the child of the partner.
+Applying for parenting orders is the next best solution for couples who live in areas where adoption is not allowed to them.

-It is noteworthy to mention that there exists a preference of granting parenting orders rather than adoption which severs the ties of a birth mother with her child.
+It is noteworthy to mention that there exists a preference for granting parenting orders rather than adoption which severs the ties of a birth mother with her child.
 The birth mother loses all rights to her child once he/she is adopted.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.